 - Use a soft-bristled brush – they’re gentler on your teeth and gums and help with the pain as well.

 - Limit cold drinks and food – it may be more painful to drink cold drinks or eat a meal after your teeth whitening treatment.

 - Be sure to see a dentist if you have used a home whitening kit and for you or your family and you feel any ongoing pain

 It can be daunting at first, but once you see your new smile, it’ll be worth it.
 You’ll bring home a flashing smile that will make you more confident than ever before!
 SmileBar products are 100% safe and fully comply with the US safety standards (FDA Approved) of the cosmetic directive and legislation as well as the Australian safety standards (ACCC compliant).

-Have you got questions?
+Have you got any questions?
 Contact us today so we can talk about it and book the next available time for you!